rjpcasalino/web_bt/pages/index.md

 >> <span>&mdash;</span>Robert A. Heinlein

 ## Hi,
 My name is Ryan Casalino.
+I am a programmer.
 This is my small part of the internet.
 There are many like it, of course, but this one is mine.

 No, I did not create the Levitating, Meditating, Flute-playing Gnu.
 This is the work of [Aurélio A. Heckert](https://www.gnu.org/graphics/meditate.html) which is a modified version created by the Nevrax Design Team.

 > [Hire me!](mailto:jobs@boringtranquility.io)